in-toto/kubectl-in-toto/README.md

 ### Install

-Run `make` and the plugin will be built and installed  into your .kube/plugins/ folder
+run `make deploy` and the plugin should be installed to `~/.kube/plugins`.
+You can change the target by changing the KUBEPATH environment variable.
+For example `make deploy KUBEPATH=~/bin` will install it to a user-controlled `bin/` folder.

 ### Usage

-Scan a Pod:
+Make sure the plugin executable was installed to somewhere in your `$PATH`, or to add `~/.kube/plugins` to your path.
+Afterwards, you can use it within
+kubectl:

 ```bash
 kubectl plugin in-toto pod/[podname]